 What is A/R Factoring?

-Our A/R factoring process includes the following steps:
+Our A/R factoring process involves the following steps:

 - Apply for a factoring & credit protection facility

-- A funding, AR management & credit protection proposal is provided in less than 24 hours
+- AR funding, AR management & credit protection proposal is provided in less than 24 hours

-- The proposal is signed and closing documents are then sent to the business
+- Sign the proposal, and closing documents are then sent to the business

-- Signed closing documents are returned and a speedy final due diligence is completed
+- Return the signed closing documents, and a speedy final due diligence is completed

 - Credit protection is provided for existing and future clients

-- The business continues to provide their goods or services to their client
+- The market continues to deliver their goods or services to their client

 - The business forwards their invoices to both the factoring company & your Customers